mnavarrocarter/mnavarro.dev/content/posts/http-sdk-testing-in-go.md

 You can keep on adding more tests in the block, with different payloads and different responses, writing expectations for every case.
 All the information of the test is in the test itself.
 No need to chase other files or look in logs from another process.

 Also, no side effects.
 All the state of the world lives there in your test run.
 Your response will be what the `Return` property indicates will be.
 No surprises.
+That's how a test should be.

 ## Learn By Looking

 If you need a more comprehensive example.
 You can take a look at [this library I'm building][go-transbank].
 It's an SDK for a third party http service from Chile called Transbank.
-One of it's services, Webpay, allows you to integrate with their payment gateway.
+One of its services, Webpay, allows you to integrate with their payment gateway.
 [I'm using `httpclientmock` to test the integration][test].

 [go-transbank]: https://github.com/mnavarrocarter/transbank